cssnano/cssnano/.changeset/merge-longhand-canonicalization.md

 'cssnano': patch
 ---

 Standardize output normalization for margin, padding, and physical border properties.
-Standard property names and case-insensitive keywords are canonicalized to lowercase, while preserving exact author casing for custom properties, hack prefixes, and unresolved values.
+Property names and case-insensitive keywords in generated shorthands and normalized standalone shorthand declarations are canonicalized to lowercase, while preserving author casing for unmerged longhands, custom properties, hack prefixes, and unresolved values.